FlaxEngine/FlaxDocs/manual/get-started/flax-for-unity-devs/index.md

 ![Unity to Flax](media/title.jpg)

-Flax and Unity have many similarities (C# scripting, physics engine) and share many concepts, hovewer there are a few diffrences.
+Flax and Unity have many similarities (C# scripting, physics engine) and share many concepts, however there are a few differences.
 This page helps Unity Engine developers to translate their existing Unity experience into the world of Flax Engine.

 > [!Warning]
 > Warning!
 Once you switch from Unity to Flax you will love this engine!

 ## Editor

 Flax Editor and Unity Editor are very similar.
 You can see the color-coded, highlighted areas on screenshots of both editors that have common functionalities.
-Flax Editor layout is also highly customizable so you can drag and drop windows around to adapt the editor into you workflow.
+Flax Editor layout is also highly customizable so you can drag and drop windows around to adapt the editor to your workflow.

 ![Unity Editor](media/unity-layout.png)